stelselim/url_shortener/README.md

 # 📌 URL Shortener API Documentation

-This project is a simple URL shortener service built with **Go (Gin)**.
+This project is a simple URL shortener service built with **Go (Echo)**.
 It allows users to generate short links, redirect to original URLs, view analytics, and manage shortened URLs.

 <br>